Late Nesting Birds: When Do Birds Lay Eggs?

 By late summer, many wildflowers are in full seed production, so it’s the perfect time for goldfinches to have their young.
 They also like to use the seed fluff from plants like milkweed and thistles to line their nests.
 The late nesting strategy ensures that there will be plenty of nest-building material and seeds for both adults and hungry nestlings.

 Even species that start nesting early in spring often have multiple broods over the course of the season.
-For these species, the sooner nesting starts, the sooner they can mate again and produce more babies so that they go into winter with as many offspring as possible, since many won’t make it through to the following spring.
+For these species, the sooner nesting starts, the sooner the birds can mate again and lay eggs so that they go into winter with as many offspring as possible, since many won’t make it through to the following spring.

 American robins, for example, have as many as three broods in a year, with each nesting cycle lasting about a month from egg laying to the fledging of the babies.
 This means they don’t finish their nesting activity until late summer.
 The same is true for cardinals, which sometimes have up to four broods and are still laying eggs in August.